kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lesson1_Introducing_T-SQL.md

         LastName,
         BaseSalary,
-        RANK() OVER (ORDER BY BaseSalary DESC) AS SalaryRank, DENSE_RANK() OVER (PARTITION BY DepartmentIDID ORDER BY BaseSalary DESC) AS DeptSalaryRank FROM Employees
+        RANK() OVER (ORDER BY BaseSalary DESC) AS SalaryRank, DENSE_RANK() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS DeptSalaryRank FROM Employees e
 )
 SELECT *
-FROM EmployeeSalaryRanking
+FROM Employees ealaryRanking
 WHERE SalaryRank <= 10;
 ```